-Here's What Will Likely Happen on Election Day
+Here's What Will Likely Happen on Election Day: Part 1

 Why we think this will happen: Aside from our experts, only a few institutions have suggested that fringe right-wingers might swarm polling sites:

-- The Department of Justice;
+- The Department of Justice

-- The FBI;
+- The FBI

-- The Department of Homeland Security;
+- The Department of Homeland Security

 - The actual militia groups who the FBI, DOJ and DHS warned us about.